RediSearch/RediSearch/docs/Indexing_JSON.md

 ### Highlighting

-On JSON, we can highlight any attribute as soon as he is indexed using the TEXT type. in FT.SEARCH we have to explicitly as the attribute in the `RETURN` and the `HIGHLIGHT` parameters.
+On JSON, we can highlight any attribute as soon as it is indexed using the TEXT type. in FT.SEARCH we have to explicitly as the attribute in the `RETURN` and the `HIGHLIGHT` parameters.

 ```